 In the digital era we perceive modular synthesizers as elusive chimeras of a pre-networked, authentic past.
 The legendary «Donaueschinger Musiktage» offer in its 2018 edition a different perspective.
 In the commissioned pieces, the composers Marcus Schmickler and Florian Hecker take the sounds from the past to the now.
-They will be presented in a concert on Saturday, October 20, 2018, at the Erich-Kästner Halle Donaueschingen (see detailed program booklet here).

 The «unearthing» of technology that was once considered cutting edge, and later obsolete, is gaining new momentum.
 In the electronic music world this has taken on an almost esoteric dimension: old analogue and modular synthesizers are seen as more authentic or pure.
 They have become elusive chimeras, objects of reverence and desire.
 Simultaneously, a strange psychological projection is at work: we consider the digital sound as more fickle and untrustworthy than the analogue one, even though the digital sound is more precise and more detailed.